Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Oktober 2025 22.27.35 UTC
+- WIB: Kamis, 2 Oktober 2025 23.32.52 UTC
-- WITA: Kamis, 2 Oktober 2025 23.27.35 UTC
+- WITA: Jumat, 3 Oktober 2025 00.32.52 UTC
-- WIT: Jumat, 3 Oktober 2025 00.27.35 UTC
+- WIT: Jumat, 3 Oktober 2025 01.32.52 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

 Kategori: motivational